Maira447/future-ecommerce/README.md

 ## TODO

+- [ ] Rebranding and change front-end of the system
 - [ ] Tests
 - [ ] Implement integration with payment plataforms
 - [ ] Implement control of stock